Surname inflection: Controversy surrounding uninflected surnames

+Jana Valdrová is a very active promoter of uninflected surnames for women.
+She is of the opinion that "uninflected surnames do not cause major misunderstandings, and if they do, we can ask questions about the ambiguities".
+Valdrová also drew attention to the asymmetry in the use of surnames, expressing the subordination and secondary status of women: "Imagine that the world is ruled by women.
+Kovářka's son will be Pavel Kovářčin and after his marriage to Maria Borůvka he will take the surname Borůvčin.
+The suffix -in will express to which woman the given man belongs."

-Jana Valdrová reminds that in Czech there are a number of uninflected first names (Dagmar, Miriam), but also uninflected surnames (Martinů, Janů, Krejčů, Hrejsemnou, Osolsobě, Šerých), in the case of some names and surnames, the feminine variant is uninflectionable (Krejčí), while the masculine has different forms in different cases.
-Some dialects with endings -ová they avoid it by replacing it with a genderless and indeclinable ending -ů, -ojc, -ovic, -ých.
-Valdrová concluded from this that female surnames without -ová are grammatically correct in Czech, used for hundreds of years, their use is not hindered by any language specifics and there is no reason to prevent their registration by legal provisions.
+Valdrová pointed out that in Czech there are a number of uninflected first names (Dagmar, Miriam) and uninflected surnames (e.g., Martinů, Janů, Krejčů, Hrejsemnou, Osolsobě, Šerých).
+In the case of some names and surnames, the feminine variant is indeclinable (Krejčí), while the masculine has different forms in different cases.
+Some dialects avoid -ová by replacing it with a genderless and indeclinable ending, such as -ů, -ojc, -ovic, or -ých.
+Valdrová concluded from this that female surnames without -ová are grammatically correct in Czech, have been used for hundreds of years, and do not have their use hindered by any language specifics, so there is no reason to prevent their registration by legal provisions.

+In 2015, Oliva opposed the view that surnames ending with -ová look like a possessive adjective: "Whoever is at least a little educated in the language knows that possessive endings look different.
+When someone's name is Novák, so it is Novákova kniha, never Nováková kniha.
+It is enough to have an elementary knowledge of the Czech language to see that this is not the case."
+Oliva opposes the idea that an inflected name is an insult to femininity and their emancipatory efforts.

+A MF Dnes survey in 2011 investigated how people react to female surnames such as Michaela Bakal.
+Of those polled, 41% said that "they found such a form ridiculous and against the rules of the Czech language", and another 41% "disagreed with the non-inflection, but at the same time believed that it was everyone's business what their name was."
+The MF Dnes survey also showed that there are more supporters of diversion among women than among men.

 Legal regulation of surnames in the Czech Republic

 The use of names and surnames in common language or in the media is not regulated by law.
 The law does not regulate the practical application of unbiased registry (recorded) surnames of women in Czech texts, whether in written or spoken form.
-Some women who have an uninflected surname assume or directly demand the uninflected use, others are neutral in this regard and do not mind the common use of inflected forms of the surname.
+Some women who have an uninflected surname assume or directly demand the uninflected use, while others do not mind the common use of inflected forms of the surname.
 The inflection of surnames in common language use is usually preferred by linguists from Ústav pro jazyk český Akademie věd České republiky.